p-org/P/Docs/docs/manual/datatypes.md

 !!! note "Note"
-    Tuple and Named tuple types are disjoint, i.e., a tuple of type `(int, bool, int)` cannot to assigned to a variable of tuple `(x1: int, x2: bool, x3: int)` though the elements of the tuple have same types (and vice versa).
-And similarly, a named tuple of type `(x1: int, x2: bool, x3: int)` cannot to assigned to a variable of tuple `(y1: int, y2: bool, y3: int)` they are two distinct types.
+    Tuple and Named tuple types are disjoint, i.e., a tuple of type `(int, bool, int)` cannot be assigned to a variable of tuple `(x1: int, x2: bool, x3: int)` though the elements of the tuple have same types (and vice versa).
+And similarly, a named tuple of type `(x1: int, x2: bool, x3: int)` cannot be assigned to a variable of tuple `(y1: int, y2: bool, y3: int)` they are two distinct types.

 ### Collection